rebo/comp_state/README.md

 }
 ```

-The four most important functions/macros are:
+The two most important functions/macros are:

-* init_root_context() - This needs to be called prior to topo::root! in the
-  application initialisation.
-It sets up the storage in the root component context.
 * use_state(|| .. ) stores component state for the type returned by the closure.
   Returns a (state, accessor) tuple.
-* topo::root!({}) This macro defines the root of the topological components.
-  Usually called at the start of a render loop.
 * topo::call!({}) This macro definies the extent of a component.
 Everything
   inside the call! will have its own unique topological id.
+The outermost call!
+  acts as a "root" which resets the topology and enables specific components to have
+  a "topological identity".

 **Caveats:**

 - This is purely pre-alpha experimental!

-- this 100% uses topo code from Moxie (https://github.com/anp/moxie), cut and
-pasted into this example because the latest version of topo was not published
-as a separate crate.

--  The core technology (topo) is 100% created by and the idea of the Moxie team,
-I have nothing to do with them and just wanted to get topo working with seed.
+- This makes extensive use of topo which maintains the component identity.

 **How does it work?**

 - topo creates a new execution context for every `topo::call!` block.
-Further calls
+The outermost call
-to `topo::root!` re-roots the execution context.
+re-roots the execution context.
 The re-rooting allows for consistent
 execution contexts for the same components as long as you re-root at the start of the
 base view function.
 This means that one can store and retrieve local data for an
 individual component which has been enclosed with  `topo::call!`.

 - The execution context is not only determined by the order of calling `topo::call!`
 functions but also the source location of these calls.
 This means that state is
 consistent and stable even though branching logic might call topologically
 aware functions in different orders.

 - See this awesome talk explaining how topo works: https://www.youtube.com/watch?v=tmM756XZt20